How to Keep the Flame Alive After 50

 It’s important to remember, however, that as we grow older, our bodies change, so your closeness preparation may be a little different than it was in your newlywed stage.

 Older women often find that using lubricant can make sex more enjoyable while introducing more foreplay into the bedroom can boost their arousal.
-In comparison, men’s sexual performances often benefit from Kegel exercises paired with a premature ejaculation medication, like sertraline, that can help them last longer in bed.
+In comparison, men’s sexual performances often benefit from Kegel exercises paired with a premature finish medication, like sertraline, that can help them last longer in bed.

 Cater to these suggestions to your own needs to boost your bedroom activities and get intimate with your partner.